TUNER88/iOSSystemSoundsLibrary/README.md

 iOSSystemSoundsLibrary
 ======================
-List of all system sounds used in iOS
+- List of all system sounds used in iOS
+- Run project on your deviece to test all available system sounds
+- iOS Simulator does NOT play system sounds